apache/karaf-cave/BUILDING.md

 Initial Setup
 -------------

-1. Install J2SE 7.0 SDK (or later), which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads.
+1. Install Java SDK 11 (or later), which can be downloaded from http://www.oracle.com/technetwork/java/javase/downloads.
 2. Make sure that your JAVA_HOME environment variable is set to the newly installed JDK location, and that your PATH includes `%JAVA_HOME%\bin` (windows) or `$JAVA_HOME/bin` (unix).
-3. Install Maven 3.0.3 (or later), which can be downloaded from http://maven.apache.org/download.html.
+3. Install Maven 3.6.2 (or later), which can be downloaded from http://maven.apache.org/download.html.
 Make sure that your PATH includes the `MVN_HOME/bin` directory.